- Do not park farther than 12 inches from the curb.

 Parking Beyond Meter Time Limits – Upon reaching the expired time, you must move.
 All on-street Town meters have a 3-hour time limit.

-No Parking Except by Residential Parking Permit – Permits may be issued to residents of a particular zone to park on if they have no available off-street parking.
+No Parking Except by Residential Parking Permit – Permits may be issued to residents of a particular zone to park on the public street if they have no available off-street parking.
 The person must live on that street to obtain the permit.

 Method of Parking – Motorists who park in any Town-owned facility must park in marked spaces.